udda/multiload-ng/README.md

-## Graphs
+## The Graphs
-- **CPU GRAPH**: draws CPU usage, differentiating between User/System/Nice/IOWait.
+#### CPU
+Draws CPU usage, differentiating between cycles used by programs with normal and low priority, by the kernel and waiting for I/O to complete.

+Tooltip shows CPU information (model, cores, frequency/governor).

+#### MEMORY
-- **MEMORY GRAPH**: draws RAM usage, differentiating between memory used by the applications (directly and through shared modules) and memory used as cache/buffers.
+Draws RAM usage, differentiating between memory used by the applications (directly and through shared modules) and memory used as cache/buffers.

+Tooltip prints these values as percentage and absolute value.

+#### NETWORK
-- **NETWORK GRAPH**: draws network I/O of every supported network interface, differentiating between input, output and local (loopback, adb, etc) traffic.
+Draws network I/O of every supported network interface, differentiating between input, output and local (loopback, ADB, etc) traffic.

+User can choose which interfaces will be used for graph calculations.

+#### SWAP
-- **SWAP GRAPH** draws swap usage, when swap is present.
+Draws swap usage, when swap is present.

+#### LOAD AVERAGE
-- **LOAD AVERAGE GRAPH**: draws load average, as returned by `uptime`.
+Draws load average, as returned by `uptime`.

+Tooltip shows load average of 1,5,15 minutes and number of active processes/threads.

+#### DISK
-- **DISK GRAPH**: draws Disk I/O, differentiating between read and write.
+Draws Disk I/O, differentiating between read and write speeds.
-- **TEMPERATURE GRAPH**: draws temperature of the system, based on the hottest temperature detected among the supported sensors in the system.
-- ...others coming soon

-## Help & Troubleshooting
-Look at the [FAQ](#faq) for some common pitfalls.
-All additional documentation is located in the [Wiki](../../wiki).
+User can choose which partitions will be used for graph calculations.

+#### TEMPERATURE
+Draws temperature of the system

+User can choose which sensor/driver to read for drawing the graph, or let Multiload-ng utomatically select the hottest temperature detected among all detected sensors.

+#### PARAMETRIC
+Draws numeric output of user defined command line.
+Up to 4 values will be shown together.
+Can be also used to monitor changes to a file using `cat <filename>` as command line.
+Can be also used to execute arbitrary shell commands using `sh -c "<commands>"` as command line.

+Tooltip shows contents of command's *stderr*.

+#### Stay tuned
+Other graphs are coming!